Business Glossary

 Please note that this article is intended for educational purposes only and should not be deemed to be or used as legal, employment, or health & safety advice.
 For guidance or advice specific to your business, consult with a qualified professional.

-Financial forecasting is an extremely important task for businesses.
-In order to ensure their operational expenses and debts are covered by their income, companies need to keep a close eye on their finances.
+This type of financial forecasting is an especially important task for businesses as it helps them to gauge their profitability.
+In order to ensure that their operational expenses and debts are covered by their income, companies need to keep a close eye on their finances.
 Careful year-on-year planning ensures that businesses are able to invest in making their operations more efficient and building a framework for profitability.

 None of this would be possible without budgeting.